marcellbarsony/notes/Applications/PacketTracer/Installation.md

 ## 1. Acquire build files

-Clone its git repository.
-This is the preferred method as it can be updated easily via `git pull`.
+1.1 Clone PacketTracer's git repository.

 ```sh
 git clone https://aur.archlinux.org/packettracer.git
 ```

+This is the preferred method as it can be updated easily via `git pull`.

 ## 2. Acquire PacketTracer deb package